Anti-Social Behaviour and Nuisance

 Lots of agencies in the borough of Rochdale, including the council and the police, are working together to improve the lives of people living in the communities.

-Rochdale Borough Council and Rochdale Boroughwide Housing recognise that all tenants have a right to the peaceful enjoyment of their home.
+Rochdale Borough Council and Rochdale Boroughwide Housing recognise all tenants have a right to the peaceful enjoyment of their home.
 Equally, every tenant has the responsibility not to interfere with their neighbour's right to the peaceful enjoyment of their home.

-- We recognise that left unchallenged, antisocial behaviour can have a significant negative impact on the lives of our residents.
+- We recognise left unchallenged, antisocial behaviour can have a significant negative impact on the lives of our residents.

 - We'll make use of the powers, orders and mechanisms available to us to deal with antisocial behaviour.